-Mr. Shafiq: ⑧What I would like to share in my presentation is not about focusing on disabilities alone but about the general society as well.
+Shafiq/ What I would like to share in my presentation is not about focusing on disabilities alone but about general society as well.
 Life starts.
 Every human starts life here.
 When we are born, we cannot eat, we cannot walk, we cannot change the world.

-So life starts this way for every human.
-The network starts with different things; the first network is made with male and female, and then life starts.
-And then the network is diversified and there are many, many networks, like food networks, road networks, cell phone networks and a lot of networks we can see in our daily living.
+Life starts this way for every human being.
+The network starts with different things; the first network is made by male and female, and then life starts.
+And then the network is diversified and there are many, many networks, like food networks, road networks, cell phone networks and a lot of networks we can see in our daily lives.
 So networks are very important for any life cycle.
 To make good networks, we need collaborations.
-Collaborations always have different shapes, powers and objects.
+Collaborations always have different shapes, powers, and objects.
 Different parts are combined to create collaboration.
 When we have a good collaboration, we can have a smooth network.

-SL Shafiq>2, 3
+(Slide 2-3)

-⑨An inclusive society means to have many colors of life together like collaborations – collaborate each other to make a smooth inclusive society.
+An inclusive society means having many colours of life together like collaborations – to cooperate with each other to make a smooth inclusive society.
 When we create a sustainable inclusive society, we usually need social entrepreneurship.
-Independent living movement is privileged to start new entrepreneurship, which creates some kind of business opportunities and services.
-It sustains the movement as well, the IL-based movement as well.
-So there are some services of social entrepreneurship that we consider, like personal assistant services, peer counselling, assistive devices, etc. There are many services we can introduce as social entrepreneurship.
+The independent living movement is privileged to start a new entrepreneurship, which creates various kinds of business opportunities and services.
+It sustains the IL (Independent Living)-based movement as well.
+There are several services of social entrepreneurship that we consider, such as personal assistant services, peer counselling, assistive devices, etc. There are many services that we can introduce as social entrepreneurship.

 I think we were lucky.
-I got the opportunity to be selected to participate in the Duskin Leadership program and I could establish cooperation and relationship during my training.
-I was lucky I visited Human Care Association.
-I met my teacher, Mr. Shoji Nakanishi, president of Human Care Association and at Human Care, I learned a lot about international politics of disability movement like DPI (Disabled Peoples’ International) and the Asia-Pacific Network on Independent Living.
-And then I was very lucky to go to Mainstream Association, where I met my mentor, Mr. Shunji Kadota, president of Mainstream Association.
-And, when we organized the first seminar in Pakistan, we met a person who was so committed to his profession.
+I got the opportunity to be selected to participate in the Duskin Leadership Training Program, and I established cooperation and relationship during my training.
+I was lucky to visit the Human Care Association.
+I met my teacher, Mr. Shoji Nakanishi, president of the Human Care Association, and learned a lot about the international politics of disability movements there, such as DPI (Disabled Peoples’ International) and the Asia-Pacific Network on Independent Living.
+And then I was very lucky to go to the Mainstream Association, where I met my mentor, Mr. Shunji Kadota, its president.
+Then, when we organized the first seminar in Pakistan, we met a person who was fully committed to his profession.
 When he arrived at the airport in Pakistan, he started fixing wheelchairs at the airport.
 It was Mr. Saito from Saito Kobo.
-Because of his support, now Pakistan is making wheelchairs and maybe this year we’re planning to have electric wheelchairs as well.
+Because of his support, Pakistan now is making wheelchairs, and maybe this year we plan to have electric wheelchairs too.

-⑩We also have a project with JICA (Japan International Cooperation Agency) and JIL (Japan council on Independent Living).
-JIL has supported a lot to provide 500 electric wheelchairs to community members.
-And now in my city in, more than 500 persons with severe disability are using electric wheelchairs.
-Lahore, Pakistan, has accessible buses with the ramp now.
+We also have a project with JICA (Japan International Cooperation Agency) and JIL (Japan Council on Independent Living).
+JIL has provided 500 electric wheelchairs to community members.
+Now, in my city, more than 500 persons with severe disability are using electric wheelchairs.
+Lahore, Pakistan, has accessible buses with a ramp now.
 This is the impact of the JICA project.
 There are many things going on.
-All these things started from the beginning with the networking, then, collaborations, and then the start of the inclusive society, which we have not achieved yet.
-Till now what we have achieved because of the networking is the exchange of knowledge and information.
-We’ve got a lot of resources from Japan – human resources, financial resources, technical resources, technology as well.
+All these things started from the beginning with networking, then collaborations, and then the start of the inclusive society, which we have yet to achieve.
+Until now what we have achieved because of the networking is the exchange of knowledge and information.
+We have received a lot of resources from Japan: human resources, financial resources, technical resources, and technology.